Skip to content

 Users & Roles

-Gatewyse supports a hierarchical multi-tenant user model with role-based access control.
-This page covers user management, role assignments, the organizational hierarchy, and single sign-on integration.
+Gatewyse organizes users into a deployment → organization → department hierarchy with role-based access control.
+This page covers user management, role assignments, the scope hierarchy, and single sign-on integration.

 User Management